reubenharry/website/content/art/cooking.md

 ### Week 4: Cambodian Saraman

 Made the curry paste from First Principles.
 Failure to obtain mortar and pestle was blessing in disguise.
-Too much lemon grass, but turned out edible.
+Blender is optimal.
+Too much lemongrass, but turned out edible.

+### Week 5: Caribbean Jerk Chicken and Sweet Potato Curry

+Beans take a long time to cook.
+Buy jerk seasoning from a Caribbean place, not Whole Foods.

+### Week 6: Sri Lankan Jackfruit, Potato, Chicken and Green Been Curries

+This was good.
+Big fan of jackfruit.

+### Week 7: Ethiopian Doro Wat

 <!-- ### African Curry